cryptomator/cryptomator.github.io/_i18n/contact_en.md

   pgpKey: PGP Key
   support:
     title: Support
     contactUs: If you need assistance <a href="/help/">please create a support ticket</a>.
-If you'd like to send us a GPG-encrypted message contact us at
+If you'd like to send us a PGP-encrypted message contact us at
     weSpeakGerman: Wir sprechen auch Deutsch.
   press:
     title: Press